-Minimum surfacing layer:

-The minimum surfacing layer is the thickness of the material from reflector to the road surface on a completed road construction.
+Minimum surfacing layer: The minimum surfacing layer is the thickness of the material from

 5. Layout drawing

 The layout drawing determines the type of reflector to be used and its position in the road.
 The following rules should be observed: